God harden Pharaoh’s heart; so is God unjust?

 1) Is Paul a hypocrite and can the Word of God contradict itself?

 Paul wrote more of the New Testament than any other.
 If we can find Paul faulty in what he says, or if he is guilty of hypocrisy then we have the right not to trust anything he says.
 For this is true for all of scripture.
-But, according to Peter, Paul’s writing is inspired scripture (See 2Pet.
+But, according to Peter, Paul wrote inspired scripture (See 2Pet.
 3:16).
-Therefore, it is imperative to understand that Paul’s writing, as well as the rest of scripture, cannot contradict.
+Therefore, it is imperative to understand that Paul’s writing, as well as the rest of scripture, cannot contradict in essence.
 (For more, see Finding the Foundation of Truth)

 Peter says that God desires all to come to the knowledge of God and for none to perish (2Pe 3:9).
 The difference is in the choice of man!
-If God desires all to come to the knowledge of God to be saved, then why would He predestine some for damnation without due cause?
+If God desires to save all who come to the knowledge of Him, then why would He predestine some for damnation without due cause?
 The Word of God cannot contradict itself.

 2) Is God unjust and therefore evil according to the understandings of man?

 We cannot divide God’s character.
 He does not suffer from a “Jekyll and Hyde” syndrome, and is not therefore, a god of multiple personalities.
-God is good, and everything He does is done in universally understood goodness.
+God is good, and everything He does, He does in universally understood goodness.

 May it never be!
 Rather, let God be found true, though every man be found a liar, as it is written; “THAT YOU MAY BE JUSTIFIED IN YOUR WORDS, AND PREVAIL WHEN YOU ARE JUDGED.”
 (Rom 3:4)